timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-01.md

 ## Same Origin URIs

-Publication Servers MUST follow the normative requirements documented in section 3.1 of [@!ID.ietf-sidrops-rrdp-same-origin].
+Publication Servers MUST follow the normative requirements documented in section 3.1 of [@!I-D.ietf-sidrops-rrdp-same-origin].
 In short this means that URIs must all use the same host and redirects are not allowed.

 ## Bandwidth and Data Usage